Adani cashing in on a ‘one-sided’ deal

 The situation with the Indian power company Adani Group remains complicated.
 Since last July, Adani has been charging electricity bills based on the increased price of coal used in its power plants.

-Additionally, the company is pressuring Bangladesh to pay outstanding bills, having already reduced electricity production to less than half.
-Observers have noted that Adani is taking advantage of a "one-sided" deal.
+Additionally, the company is putting pressure on Bangladesh to pay outstanding bills, having already reduced electricity production to less than half.
+Observers have noted that Adani is taking advantage of a “one-sided” deal signed during the government of Bangladesh Awami League.

 Adani’s power plant is located in Godda, Jharkhand, India.
 Last year, before power generation began, there was significant controversy surrounding the price of coal.